 - Structural rate-limit auto-detection — not just text.

-- AI text rewriting in 3 languages (Hebrew/Russian/English).
+- AI text rewriting on Marketplace/repeat posts in 3 languages (Hebrew/Russian/English).

 - Web dashboard for control and status visibility.